santogioia-scandit/data-capture-documentation/docs/sdks/net/ios/add-sdk.md

 - The latest stable version of [Visual Studio](https://visualstudio.microsoft.com/).
 - A [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 - A .NET for iOS project with minimum iOS deployment target of 13.0 or higher.
 Or a .NET for Android project with target SDK version 23 (Android 6, Marshmallow) or higher.
 - A valid Scandit Data Capture SDK license key.
-You can sign up for a free test account at [ssl.scandit.com](https://ssl.scandit.com/dashboard/sign-up?p=test&utm%5Fsource=documentation).
+You can sign up for a free [test account](https://ssl.scandit.com/dashboard/sign-up?p=test&utm%5Fsource=documentation).

 :::note
 Android devices running the Scandit Data Capture SDK need to have a GPU or the performance will drastically decrease.